AlexBishopCode/BeerLine-Buddy/README.md

 ### Other Tools Utilised
 - Coolers - For color selection and color swatch.
 - SMPRO - App utilised for framing web page screengrabs with iphone/ipad/macbook.
--

 ### TESTING

 #### METHODS

 ##### Validation Process
-- The HTML and CSS files have been validated with W3C HTML/CSS Validator, with no errors or warnings to show for the CSS, however two warnings were raised for the html.
-These issues remain but are deemed insignificant.
+- The HTML and CSS files have been validated with W3C HTML/CSS Validator, with no errors or warnings to show for the CSS, however two warnings were raised for the html - These issues remain but are not deemed significant.
 - The site has been tested against the google devtools lighthouse service to ensure accessibility is at 100%.
 - The JavaScript code has been tested on the JHint service with no errors raised.
 - The web page has been manually tested for screen reader compatibility using the Google Chrome screen reader extension with no aparent defects noted.